 - 1. Automatic parameter selection to set the atlas parameters (i.e. number of atlases, and the frame size of each of the atlases). - 2.
 Separation of views into entity layers (optional stage). - 3.
 Pruning of redundant information, aggregating the pruned masks over an intra-period. and clustering of preserved pixels for each group and entity. - 4.
 Packing of patches and generation of video data per group (Figure 3). - 5.
-Quantization and scaling of geometry video data per atlas.
+Quantization and scaling of geometry video data per atlas, if present. - 6.
+Scaling of occupancy video data per atlas, if present.